 Crowley demonstrated by picking one up, tearing it open with his hands, biting off a mouthful, and discarding the rest in the trash.

 My eyes bulged.
 That was a perfectly good bagel, I thought.
-Great, in fact.
+Great,

 I followed suit by carefully selecting what I thought was the most blue-ribbon grade bagel in the bunch.
 But, instead of tossing most of it in the trash after one bite, I enjoyed it down to the last sprig of rosemary.